|

 LANDFILL

-The Hartford landfill, operated under contract by the Metropolitan District, is actually two landfills – a double-lined ash disposal area and the main disposal area, which receives process residue and other bulky and non-processible waste.
+The Hartford landfill, which accepted its final deliveries on December 31, 2008, is actually two landfills – a double-lined ash disposal area and the main disposal area, which received process residue and other bulky and non-processible waste.
 The main disposal area features a landfill gas collection system, which captures the methane created by decomposing waste and burns it to generate electricity, and a leachate control system.

 Read more about the Hartford landfill.